m3g/2021_FortranCon/benchmark_vs_fortran/README.md

 ### Function `forces`:

-The codes are very similar, with the exception that we have opted to use use `fill!` function in Julia to shorten the code.
+The codes are very similar, with the exception that we have opted to use use `fill!` function in Julia which is the preferred syntax in this case because `f` is an array of arrays.
 The use of `zero(T)` allows the code to be generic.
 An `@inbounds` flag was used in this inner loop which is critical for performance, and results in a small, but noticeable performance gain (about 5%).
+The Fortran code is very compact as well, being lengthier only as a result of type declarations.

 <table width=100%>
 <tr><td align=center><b>Julia</b></td><td align=center><b>Fortran</b></td></tr>